alsace-research/era5_pipeline/README.md

 2. Full adaption of configuration for Cloud usage / HPC
 3. General clean-up of docs used to communicate to the masses (or a small team)

-## The Appreciation

-Again, a thank you for your time and attention.
-A simple thank you for asking an relevant task for the assessment.

-It's a much more comfortable experience and much more efficient use of everyone's time.
-It's enabled a better medium for sharing my experience and approach.

 <!-- LICENSE -->
 ## License